MicrosoftDocs/architecture-center/docs/data-guide/technology-choices/cognitive-services.md

 Once the first decision is made you go deeper into your requirements.

-- In case your decision had something to do with spoken Languages was it anything to do with Speech-To-Text, Text-To-Speech, Speech-To-Speech (**Speech API's**)
+- In case your decision had something to do with spoken Languages was it anything to do with Speech-To-Text, Text-To-Speech, Speech-To-Speech [**Speech API's**](../cognitive-services/SpeechAPI.md)
-- Or perform some kind of language analysis/Text Assessment/ Text-To-Text (**Language API's**)
+- Or perform some kind of language analysis/Text Assessment/ Text-To-Text [**Language API's**](../cognitive-services/LanguageAPI.md)
-- Are you trying to observe & assess docs/text/documents (**Vision API's**)
+- Are you trying to observe & assess docs/text/documents [**Vision API's**](../cognitive-services/VisionAPI.md)
-- Or do you want to observe and take some decision on the display (**Decision API's**).
+- Or do you want to observe and take some decision on the display [**Decision API's &/or Applied AI**](../cognitive-services/DecisionAndAppliedAI.md)

 ### Contributors